-Cannabis and, more recently, CBD oil has been associated with improving sleep quality by helping users get to sleep quicker and allowing them to stay asleep for longer.
-For the millions of people across the UK that suffer from sleeplessness and insomnia, this is very good news!
+Cannabis and, more recently, CBD oils have been associated with improving sleep quality by helping users get to sleep quicker and allowing them to stay asleep for longer.
+For the millions of people across the UK that suffer from a sleep disorder such as insomnia, this is very good news!
 It’s estimated that around 16 million adults in the UK suffer from sleeplessness, and a third of those (over 5 million people) say they have insomnia.

-Research is showing that CBD has both a direct and indirect effect on sleep.
+Research is showing that taking CBD oil for sleep has both a direct and indirect effect.
 It has a direct regulating action on your sleep cycles as well as alleviating other conditions (such as anxiety and discomfort), which also helps to promote restful sleep.
 Further research is still needed, although the results from animal studies show promising results.

 Cannabidiol (CBD) is the main cannabinoid in the hemp plant and interacts with your body’s endocannabinoid system to maintain homeostasis (balance).
 It’s not psychoactive, so users won’t get a ‘high’, but it does have a number of health and wellness-supporting benefits ranging from epilepsy to pain relief, and even sleeplessness.

-How CBD interacts with the Endocannabinoid System and its impact on deep sleep
+How CBD oil interacts with the Endocannabinoid System and its impact on deep sleep

 Insomnia can be caused by several different factors, including medication, physical conditions, caffeine, environmental factors, and mental health disorders such as anxiety, depression, and post-traumatic stress disorder.

-Other causes of disrupted sleep, can also be helped with CBD.
-For those suffering from REM sleep behaviour disorder (RBD), such as those with Parkinson’s Disease, CBD can help.
+Other causes of disrupted sleep, can also be helped with CBD oil.
+For those suffering from REM sleep behaviour disorder (RBD), such as those with Parkinson’s Disease, CBD oil for sleep can help.
 RBD is a disorder that causes the individual to act out their dreams and is associated with poor sleep quality and nightmares.

-CBD may also be effective in reducing anxiety and promoting a sense of relaxation as it interacts with the endocannabinoid system’s serotonin receptors in the brain.
-This can then improve sleep quality for those that have affective disorders such as post-traumatic stress disorder and anxiety.
+High-quality CBD oil may also be effective in reducing anxiety and promoting a sense of relaxation as it interacts with the endocannabinoid system’s serotonin receptors in the brain.
+Taking CBD oil can then improve sleep quality for those that have affective disorders such as post-traumatic stress disorder and anxiety.
 Lower levels of anxiety make it easier to fall asleep and stay asleep.

 In a 2019 human study conducted at a psychiatric centre, CBD administration reduced anxiety levels in 80% of patients, and sleep quality improvements were noted in two-thirds of the patients.
 These findings are supported by a study done on rats that found CBD was able to prevent REM sleep suppression caused by anxiety.